 Questions regarding training and/or law enforcement certification can be directed to the Criminal Justice Training Council (Police Academy) at (802) 483-6228.

 What authority do constables have and what training do they need to exercise their authority?

-All constables, whether full- or part-time, first or second constable, appointed or elected, have powers specifically enumerated in 24 V.S.A. § 1936a (b).
+All constables, whether Level II or Level III, first or second constable, appointed or elected, have powers specifically enumerated in 24 V.S.A. § 1936a (b).
 These include the power to:

 - serve civil or criminal process (12 V.S.A. § 691)